-To support the delivery of the Goals and Objectives of the Climate Action Plan, there are a series of key asks from regional and central government.
+To support the delivery of the Goals and Objectives of the CAP, there are a series of key asks from regional and central government.

-Theme We need stakeholders to Who Adaptation Include climate risks in emergency risk registers and frameworks Central government (National Risk Register) Buildings Create an easy-to-access national programme of incentives, affordable or zero interest loans, VAT rate reductions and grants to help people cover the upfront costs of retrofitting and installing new heat sources Establish requirements and incentives for private and landlord retrofitting, including green mortgages and a fiscally neutral, variable Stamp Duty Land Tax for more efficient homes Central government (BEIS, HMRC, Treasury, DLUHC)
+Theme We need stakeholders to Who Adaptation Include climate risks in emergency risk registers and frameworks.
+Fully embed the significant co-benefits for communities from practical responses to adaptation needs into government decision making on adaptation and the assessment of responses to the risks.
+Respond to the social justice impacts of what is already happening now in respect of the impacts of a changing climate needs to be more embedded in the overall approach to adaptation.
+Central government (National Risk Register).
+Buildings Create an easy-to-access national programme of incentives, affordable or zero interest loans, VAT rate reductions and grants to help people cover the upfront costs of retrofitting and installing new heat sources.
+Establish requirements and incentives for private and landlord retrofitting, including green mortgages and a fiscally neutral, variable Stamp Duty Land Tax for more efficient homes.
+Enable flexibility in the business rates system to incentivise decarbonisation measures on business premises.
+Introduce bolder and more ambitious operational and embodied carbon greenhouse gas emissions reporting and reduction requirements in building regulations and the National Planning Policy Framework.
+Provide strategic direction and planning powers linked to prioritising refurbishment over demolition where appropriate and feasible.
+Establish circular economy requirements for major and minor applications, including in relation to reuse and refurbishment in preference to demolition where possible.
+Central government (BEIS, HMRC, Treasury, DLUHC).